 - ESG performance is assessed through a universal GRESB score assigned to all properties, infrastructure, and funds covered by GRESB. - The GRESB score is based on a voluntary reporting assessment or survey.
 The content of the assessment is driven by what investors and the industry consider to be material issues in the ESG performance of real assets. - The overall GRESB Score is assessed on two dimensions: Management & Policy and Implementation & Measurement.
-The combination of these two dimensions results in a final GRESB score. - The two dimensions are assessed through seven different aspects (see figure below)18 - The GRESB rating has four rating categories/labels: Green Starter, Green Walk, Green Talk, and Green Star.
-Green Star is the top performing category, and requires a minimum score of 50 for each of the two dimensions listed above.
+The combination of these two dimensions results in a final GRESB score. - The sum of the scores for each question adds up to a maximum of 136.5 points, and the overall GRESB Score is then expressed as a percentage from 0 to 100.
+The maximum score for each aspect is a weighted element of the overall GRESB Score.
+GRESB takes into account the unique characteristics of different property types, not only in benchmarking absolute scores, but also in the scoring of a selection of questions.
+A selection of indicators is scored based on each portfolio's main property types this holds specifically for the Performance Indicators and Building Certifications aspects. - The two dimensions are assessed through seven different aspects (see table below).

-Figure 1: Seven aspects of GRESB under the two dimensions of Management & Policy and Implementation & Measurement
+Seven aspects of GRESB under the two dimensions of Management & Policy and Implementation & Measurement